MicrosoftDocs/powerquery-docs/powerquery-docs/RecordingQueryDiagnostics.md

 Once it's done loading the data to model, press 'Stop' diagnostics.

-You can expect to see two evaluations in your diagnostics.
-The first one, chronologically, will be some kind of metadata call grabbing the information it can about the data source.
-The second one will generally be retrieving the data--accessing the data source, emitting the final built up Data Source Query with folded down operations, and then performing whatever evaluations are missing on top, locally.
+You can expect to see some combination of metadata and data queries.
+Metadata calls grab the information it can about the data source.
+Data retrieval is about accessing the data source, emitting the final built up Data Source Query with folded down operations, and then performing whatever evaluations are missing on top, locally.

+It's important to note that just because you see a resource (database, web endpoint, etc.) or a data source query in your diagnostics, it doesn't mean that it's necessarily performing network activity.
+Power Query may retrieve this information from its cache.
+In future updates, we will indicate whether or not information is being retrieved from the cache for easier diagnosis.